Christian Santos: Deportivo La Coruña

 On 28 June 2018, Santos signed a two-year deal with Deportivo de La Coruña, after cutting ties with Alavés.
 He scored his first goal in an away match against Gimnàstic de Tarragona on 1 October 2018, one minute after entering as a substitute in 85th minute.
 On 27 January 2019, he scored a decisive goal in 2–1 away victory against Sporting de Gijón.
 On 18 August 2019, he scored a decisive goal in 88th minute after coming from the bench three minutes earlier in a 3–2 victory against Real Oviedo.

 VfL Osnabrück

 In September 2020, Santos returned to Germany joining 2.
 Bundesliga club VfL Osnabrück on a two-year contract.

 Colo-Colo

 In September 2021, Santos joined Colo-Colo in the Chilean Primera División.
 In June 2022, he ended his contract after making thirteen appearances and scoring a goal.

 Juve Stabia

 On 12 October 2022, Santos signed with Juve Stabia in the Italian third-tier Serie C until the end of the 2022–23 season.

 Unionistas

 On 1 February 2023, Santos joined Unionistas in the Spanish third-tier Primera Federación.

+Rayo Majadahonda

+On 12 September 2024, Santos joined Rayo Majadahonda on a one-year deal.